The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Selection of post-starburst galaxies

 \subsubsection{Equivalent Width Cut; Visual Inspection}

 We also put requirements, adopted from \citet{Goto_etal_2003}, on the equivalent widths of two key spectral lines.
 We require that the rest-frame equivalent widths satisfy H$\delta$EW $>$ 4.0\AA \, and [OII]$\lambda$3727EW $>$ -2.5\AA, where a positive value in equivalent width corresponds to absorption.
 The requirement on strong Balmer absorption guarantees a substantial contribution from the A-star component, while the lack of [OII] emission indicates an insignificant amount of ongoing star formation.
-The requirement on the H$\delta$ equivalent width is somewhat redundant to the requirement on A/Total ratio, since they both measure the contribution of the A-star component.
+The requirement on the H$\delta$ equivalent width is somewhat redundant with the requirement on A/Total ratio, since they both measure the contribution of the A-star component.
 We still include both to ensure that the high A/Total ratio is not only due to the good fit to the continuum by the A-star template.
 These cuts are less conservative than the cuts used in \citet{Goto_2007} (H$\delta$EW $>$ 5.0\AA).
-This choice is made so that the sample is as inclusive as possible before all candidates are visually inspected toward the end.
+This choice is made so that the sample is as inclusive as possible before all candidates are visually inspected.

 The equivalent widths are calculated by summing the flux density over the line.
 A linear function is fit to the red and blue sidebands of the line to define the continuum region, then the excess over this continuum in the line region is used to calculate the equivalent width.
 The values of rest-frame wavelengths used to define the red and blue sidebands and the bandpass of relevant lines (including H$\alpha$, which will be used in following sections) are shown in Table \ref{tab:ew_wavelength}.
+We did not apply any cut on the signal-to-noise ratio of the equivalent width measurements.
+We will quantify the effects of limited signal-to-noise ratio when we derive the luminosity function in Section \ref{sec:luminosity_function}.

+It should be noted that this selection method is designed to select only those post-starburst galaxies in which the starburst had occurred at least several tens Myr previously.
+Significantly younger post-starburst galaxies will have some [OII]$\lambda$3727 emission or weaker H$\delta$ absorption, and thus can be excluded from the sample.
+We will discuss the effects of this incompleteness below.